Do You Feel Like You Just Haven’t Been Yourself Lately?

 What To Expect In Depression Counseling Sessions

-Throughout our time together, I will draw from a wide variety of treatment approaches to help you navigate depression, including:
+In our work together, I draw from a variety of treatment approaches designed to meet your unique needs, including:

-Behavioral Activation (BA) for re-engaging in activities that bring you joy and meaning.
+Behavioral Activation (BA): to help you re-engage in activities that bring you joy and meaning.

-Using a blend of trauma-informed and solution-focused approaches, we will work on improving your mood, re-engaging with your life and strengthening your relationships.
+Using a blend of trauma-informed and solution-focused approaches, we will work on improving your mood and re-engaging with your life.
 Over time, you can expect to develop practical tools for calming your emotions, navigating life's challenges and creating changes that feel sustainable and life-giving.

 You May Have Some Questions About Depression Therapy…